Albinism: Genetics

 Genetic studies of albinism in amphibians have focused on mutations in the tyrosinase gene.
-The albino phenotype of the leopard frog (Rana pipiens) has been attributed to a failure in post-translational control in a single recessive tyrosinase gene which still has some tyrosinase and DOPA oxidase activity.
+The albino phenotype of the northern leopard frog (Lithobates pipiens) has been attributed to a failure in post-translational control in a single recessive tyrosinase gene which still has some tyrosinase and DOPA oxidase activity.
 This is in contrast with mammals, some of which have mutations that show no tyrosinase or DOPA oxidase activity in albinos.
 The albino phenotype of the pond frog (Pelophylax nigromaculatus) has been attributed to one of three mutations that created a dysfunctional tyrosinase.
 Two of those mutations involve an insertion of a thymine (T), a frameshift mutation, resulting in a truncated isoform of the TYR protein that is defective.
 The other mutation involves the deletion of a codon, three nucleotides that code for a lysine (Lys).
 In the wrinkled frog (Glandirana rugosa) and in the rice frog (Fejervarya kawamurai), a substitution from a guanine (G) to an adenine (A) creates a missense mutation, in which a glycine (Gly) changes to an aspartic acid (Asp) and an arginine (Arg), respectively.
 These changes in the polypeptide chain causes a dysfunctional tyrosinase.

+Albino axolotl (an amphibian) are also used widely in the laboratory as their transparent skin allows observation of the underlying tissues during limb regeneration.